 getting queasy at the Puyallup Fair

 Today my Mom and I took Adam to the fair in Puyallup, which is quite a humongous deal around here.
 It’s one of the ten biggest fairs in the U.S. and lasts for an entire month.
 It costs $11 for adults to gain entry.
-My Mom was excited because she got the senior citizen discount.
+Grandma was excited because she got the senior citizen discount.
 Adam’s admission was free of charge, but that was offset in the form of numerous rides.

 The rides were a big, BIG hit with Adam.
 We started him off on the Tilt-a-Whirl.
 I was more than a little concerned it could be too much for him and I worried we were walking into a projectile barf-trap.
 He was fine, I think he liked being sandwiched between my Mom and I. And he caught on quickly to the time-honored practice of screaming like a ninny when you’re both terrified and having fun.
 I’m the one who had issues, it turns out.
 I broke into a cold sweat and got a queasy stomach.
 The same thing happened on the Scrambler (so much for my dreams of being a fighter pilot).
 I was scared of equipment failure on that ride.
 Once we got zooming back and forth, I decided the bolts surrounding us were not oiled and greased to my standards.
 In fact, I noticed an alarming amount of rust.

 Adam enjoyed the livestock barn, where we met Pancake the Cow.
 I felt sorry for the goats.
 They looked the most bored of all the animals.

 The fair was easy to navigate, it being a weekday.
 It was still relatively crowded, however.
 The rather large number of redneck parents (especially teenage moms with bad tattoos and t-shirts that said things like Silly Boy, Trucks are for Girls) being mean and ornery at their kids wore me down after awhile.